acsaeng/vet-med-clinic-app/README.md

 In collaboration with the Veterinary School of Medicine, the objective of this project is to create a full stack web application to use in the daily operations of their department.
 It serves to address three important areas - user management, animal management, add treatment process.
 This application will be primarily used by administrators and staff that service the animals.
 As such, an interface that meets the requirements of being both functional and user-friendly needs to be developed.

 ### Process
-The first four out of five sprint for this project have been completed:
+All five sprint for this project have been completed:

 1. [Developing epics and user stories](https://uofeng607825.atlassian.net/jira/software/projects/VET/boards/1/roadmap)
 2. [Designing wireframes](https://www.figma.com/file/xP4gjKlYZXzneQGNvUFXYK/ENSF-607---Term-Project-Wireframes?node-id=0%3A1)
 3. Designing the API
-4. Frontend and Backend
+4. Developing the Frontend and Backend
+5. Integrating the Frontend and Backend

 The contents of this repository address the deliverables completed in the third sprint and are described in the following sections.